lars-t-hansen/sint/README.md

 These operates on byte indices and lengths and perhaps should have new names

-string-length
-string-ref
-substring
-string-copy (substring form)
-string->list (substring form)
+string-length - returns byte length string-ref - returns a decoded code point starting at the given byte index substring - returns a string if the byte indices are proper for full characters string-copy (substring form) - as for substring string->list (substring form) - as for substring

 Mutators are missing: